-A multinational company (the name under NDA) operating in more than 20 countries and with 40-year experience in delivering B2B digital services, collaborates with Infopulse on a few projects.
+A multinational company (the name under NDA) operating in more than 20 countries and with 40-year experience in delivering IT services, collaborates with Infopulse on a few projects.
 Expanding areas of business and markets from Europe and Benelux countries to the US, Canada, Mexico, and Morocco, our client needed an urgent integration of diverse systems that could enable automation of all business processes.

 Find out how the Infopulse team has integrated multiple company’s systems within implemented Microsoft Dynamics CRM 2016 and performed its migration to Microsoft Dynamics 365.

 The company has 17 business units around the globe also comprising disperse independent agencies, organizations, and sub-contracts.
 Hence, the need for a unified system was crucial to provide effective communication and operations between the company’s representatives, partners, customers, etc. The migration project was a clear necessity for the operational efficiency and high performance of all business units.